namtoki/English/cheatsheet/01_framework.md

 - `I'd say` it's usually more art than science.
 - `It's interesting how` you said that.
   - `It's like` surfing on land.
+  - `It's kind of like` a noodle, but not exactly.
+  - `He’s almost like` a professional baker.
     - `This is the kind of thing that` makes me really happy.
     - `This ramen shop putting whipped cream in soup, that's` gross.
       - `This is something` a lot of people don't consider.